 The Eberspacher instructions suggest the metering pump should be close to the diesel heater.
 After some investigation, I chose a location between two box sections where it would be protected.
 I wrapped the fuel pump in some old rubber inner tube in order to cut down on the vibration and secured it to the chasis ensuring that the outlet of the pump was angled uphill!

 Connecting fuel line

-The final stage was to connect the fuel line to the pickup using another short section of hose and two jubilee clips.
+The next stage was to connect the fuel line to the pickup using another short section of hose and two hose clamps.
 It is important to note that I left a loop of hose above the tank and secured using a number of cable ties in the event of me needing to relocate the fuel pump for any reason.
 These cable ties also prevent the hose from contacting the sharp metal edge of the floor.

 For further information on my Motorhome conversion, please click here!

 Website designed & maintained by Mark Richards Education.